xbz0n/xbz0n.github.io/posts/mythic-c2-early-bird-defender-evasion.md

 ### Creating the WordPress Decoy

 A convincing decoy site is crucial for OPSEC.
 If someone investigates our domain, they need to find something believable.
-WordPress is perfect because it's everywhere and explains dynamic content.
+In this example, we use WordPress purely for demonstration purposes because it’s widely deployed and provides dynamic, realistic-looking content out of the box.
+However, in real operations, WordPress should generally be avoided—its large attack surface and frequent vulnerabilities make it a liability.
+If the decoy site gets compromised, it could jeopardize your entire infrastructure.
+A better approach in production is to use a static site (e.g., generated with Hugo, Jekyll, or plain HTML), which has a minimal attack surface and is far easier to lock down.

 ```bash
 sudo apt update